Fault-Tolerant AI Agent Flows: A Developer’s Guide to Patterns, Checkpoints, and Safe Recovery

 - Outbox pattern: write intent to a durable store; a worker performs the external call and records the result atomically.

 - Exactly‑once semantics are aspirational.
-Aim for at‑least‑once with idempotency or at‑most‑once with clear user feedback and recovery paths.
+Aim for at‑least‑once with idempotency or safe retries or at‑most‑once with clear user feedback and recovery paths.

 State, memory, and checkpoints